Melbourne · vehicle pavements

 • Turning areas and access — Radii, crossover levels and how vehicles approach the garage set practical constraints on module size and joint layout.

-Herringbone driveway paving interlocks rectangular units so joints do not run in long continuous lines.
-It reads classic with brick driveway paving and suits many Melbourne vernacular façades; set-out and borders take more care than a plain grid.
+Herringbone driveway paving lays rectangles so joints zig-zag instead of long straight lines.
+Classic with brick driveway paving and many Melbourne façades; set-out and borders need more care than a plain grid.

 Courses stepped in half-bond read calm and contemporary on larger concrete modules.
 Structurally acceptable for driveways when edges are restrained and pavers are rated for wheels—just avoid treating it as the “cheap” option if the base still needs full depth.